For admins, editors, teachers, and moderators

 Our notification system can't currently adjust for each user's time zone, so all email notifications will state the date/time in US Eastern Time.

-If you are not using due dates, then your users will not receive any notifications with time stamps in ET.
+Reminders are optional.
+If you are not using reminders, then your users will not receive any notifications with time stamps in ET.

 Sample due date reminder: